How to Map 21 CFR Part 11 Requirements to MQTT Payloads

 }

-# Both hashes use the SAME canonicalization with the same exclusion
+# Both digests use the SAME canonicalization + exclusion set so a verifier

 canonical = _canonicalize(payload, exclude=_SIGNATURE_EXCLUDED_KEYS)